PredictIf/sagemaker-local/README.md

 ## Background
-Amazon SageMaker provides an AWS-hosted Notebook instance, a notably convenient way for any data scientists or developers to access a complete server for working with Amazon SageMaker.
+Amazon SageMaker provides us with an AWS-hosted Notebook instance, offering a convenient server environment for data scientists and developers like us to utilize its features.

-Nonetheless, it costs money, requires all data to be uploaded online, requires Internet access and especially AWS Console sign-in, and can be difficult to customize.
+However, this service incurs costs, requires us to upload data online, demands Internet access and AWS Console login, and poses challenges in customization.

-To overcome these drawbacks, this Docker container has been created to offer a similar setup usable locally on a laptop/desktop.
+To address these issues, we have developed a Docker container to provide a similar environment locally on our laptops or desktops.

-The replicated features include full Jupyter Notebook and Lab server, multiple kernels, AWS & SageMaker SDKs, AWS and Docker CLIs, Git integration, Conda and SageMaker Examples Tabs.
+This local setup replicates the functionalities of the AWS-hosted instance, including a complete Jupyter Notebook and Lab server, support for multiple kernels, integration with AWS & SageMaker SDKs, AWS and Docker CLIs, Git, Conda, and SageMaker Examples Tabs.

-The AWS-hosted instance and the local container aren't mutually exclusive and should be used together to enhance the data science experience.
+Both the AWS-hosted instance and our local Docker container complement each other, enhancing our overall data science experience.

-#### Why Docker image?
+#### Why a Docker image?
-The most important aim is to achieve a repeatable setup that can be replicated in any laptop or server.
+Our primary goal is to create a repeatable setup that can be easily deployed on any laptop or server.

-Most features can be replicated by installing and configuring your laptop/desktop directly.

-However, this comes at a cost of maintenance headache, each time the libraries and tools are upgraded, you have to manage those upgrades yourselves.

-Additionally, if you work in a team, different machines are set up differently, leading to incompatibility issues, what works in 1 machine may not work in another.
+While most features can be directly installed on a laptop or desktop, this method often leads to maintenance challenges with each update of libraries and tools.

+Moreover, when we work in teams, differences in machine setups can lead to compatibility issues, where applications functioning on one machine might fail on another.

+By using a Docker image, we can ensure that all team members have the same environment, regardless of their operating system or machine specifications.

 ## Prerequisites

 #### Docker

 At the minimum, you'll need [Docker](https://docs.docker.com/install/#supported-platforms) engine installed and an account on [Docker Hub](https://hub.docker.com/).
 In these example scripts, we use `dataquadrant` as the Docker Hub account, you can replace it with your own account.

 #### AWS Credentials
 For AWS SDK and CLI to work, you need to have AWS Credentials configured in the notebook.